Stuart Forster visits Mr Petit and finds the food among the most instagrammable in North East England.

 The food served at Mr Petit is creatively presented and is likely to prove a smash with Instagram users.
 There could even be an argument that it’s serving the most instagrammable food in the Toon.

-For foodies who enjoy meals with an eclectic mix of flavours it’s a restaurant that warrants stopping by the next time you’re in central Newcastle.
+For foodies who enjoy meals with an eclectic mix of flavours Mr Petit is a restaurant that warrants a visit.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.